GNOME/orca/docs/user-extensions.md

 Path preferences open a file chooser by default.
 Pass `directory=True` to open a folder chooser instead.

+Color preferences are stored as hex strings such as `#ffffff`.

 String-list preferences can include an optional item validator and error message for values that need extension-specific validation.